Rapid training of Hamiltonian graph networks using random features: Datasets

 \section{Datasets}

 \Cref{tab:datasets} lists summary information of the datasets used in our experiments, which are explained in more detail in the following subsections.
-All the constants (masses and spring constants) are set to one in all the experiments.
+All the constants (masses, spring, and Lennard-Jones constants) are set to one in all the experiments, and for the chain and lattice examples we have used relative distances (all positions are given as displacements relative to the equilibrated state).
+More information can be found in the code repository: \url{https://gitlab.com/fd-research/swimhgn}.